Trackers and real-time Reports¶

 Tracker Search Results¶

 Based on your selection of search criteria, Tuleap runs a query against the tracker database, selects the matching artifacts, and displays them right below the selection criteria.
 Columns displayed in the artifact list are entirely configurable by the user. (see Tracker Report Management).
-Therefore, the artifact browsing screen might look completely different from the one shown in A Tracker browsing screen.

 Results are listed by chunks of N artifacts where N is user-definable.
 If more than N artifacts are retrieved from the tracker database you are invited to click on the navigation bar to display the next or previous chunk of artifacts.